 As discussed, businesses spend more than consumer so this gives the established business a privilege of having higher credit limits; whereas consumers are limited to particular credit.
 In addition, businesses often link their employees’ cards to the main business account to make the whole process frictionless.
 But this is where the employee cards can be compromised.
 As without any expense approval process, review and reconciliation, and transaction limit, criminals can easily make fraudulent transactions without being detected timely.

-Small scale businesses are on the top of the target list of criminals because they typically don’t have proper security layers, oversights, identity verification solutions, and even and IT department.
+Small-scale businesses are on the top of the target list of criminals because they typically don’t have proper security layers, oversights, identity verification solutions, or even and IT department.
 In addition, most businesses are oblivious to the security threats and risks that can harm their business; business identity theft is one of them.
-Being at the initial development stage, it is difficult for small businesses to keep up with day to day demands of tracking and monitoring account transactions and security updates.
-This leaves the room for the thieves to strike.
+At the initial development stage, it is difficult for small businesses to keep up with the daily demands of tracking and monitoring account transactions and security updates.
+This leaves room for the thieves to strike.